-The belief that stress causes relapses is widespread amongst people with MS. Is there any scientific evidence for such beliefs?
+The belief that stress causes relapses is widespread amongst people with MS. But is there any scientific evidence to back this up?

-People with MS are more likely to report stressful life events prior to the first identified symptoms, compared to those with other neurological disorders or healthy controls.
-In terms of exacerbation of symptoms, a recent study found that people with MS who experienced distressing events had double the risk of subsequent relapse than those who were not exposed to such events.
-Another study found that 85 percent of clinically confirmed MS relapses were associated with stressful life events in the preceding six week period.
-Other studies also find that the increased odds of developing new lesions occur approximately four to eight weeks after the onset of a stressor.
-High-risk stressors that have been identified include death of a close relative, non-traumatic family and work stressors, financial stressors, conflict and disruption in routine.
-As well as serious life events, 'daily hassles' unrelated to MS have also been associated with relapse.
+Some studies have found people with MS are more likely to report stressful life events before their first symptoms.
+Other studies have found that people with MS who experienced distressing events had a higher risk of relapse than those who weren’t.
+Other studies also find an increased risk of developing new lesions within two months of the onset of a stressor.
+High-risk stressors include death of a close relative, family and work stresses and financial worries.
+As well as serious life events, 'daily hassles' unrelated to MS have also been linked with relapse.

-However, although some studies find a significant relationship between stress and relapse, firm conclusions cannot be made.
+Although some studies find a significant relationship between stress and relapse, many do not.
+So firm conclusions cannot be made.
 There are many unanswered questions.
-Although the mechanisms underlying stress and relapse are not fully understood, the relationship between stress and the stability of the immune system is a likely pathway.
-As yet, it is unclear whether acute life events or chronic stressors are the main risk factors.
-There is some evidence that acute stressful events may protect against relapse as they are associated with the production of gluco-corticoids (which suppress immune system activity), whereas moderate stressors increase production of inflammatory cytokines (which increase disease activity).
+The mechanisms underlying stress and relapse are not fully understood.
+But the relationship between stress and the stability of the immune system is a likely pathway.
+Yet, it’s still unclear whether acute life events or chronic stressors are the main risk factors.
+There is some evidence that acute stressful events may protect against relapse as they increase the production of glucocorticoids which suppress immune system activity).
+In contrast moderate stressors increase production of inflammatory cytokines which increase disease activity.

 Managing stress in MS

-Most people with MS will find managing symptoms and living with the restrictions and uncertainty imposed by the disease to be stressful.
-Learning how to manage stress effectively is an important skill for everyone; for reasons discussed above, it is particularly important for people with MS and for those who care for them.
-A survey of people with MS found that the majority wished for advice on the role played by stress in their disease and how best to manage it.
+Many people with MS find living with the uncertainty of the condition to be stressful.
+Learning how to manage stress effectively is an important skill for everyone.
+But it is particularly important for people with MS and for those who care for them.
+A survey of people with MS found that the majority wanted advice on the role of stress in their disease and how best to manage it.

 The impact of stress is dependent upon our beliefs, attitudes and behaviours, our personal resources and our ways of coping.
 A wide range of strategies can be used to manage the stress in your life.

-What are the early warning signs that you are getting stressed?
+What are the early warning signs that you're getting stressed?

 - Behavioural warning signs include overreacting, clumsiness, over-reliance on alcohol or drugs and withdrawing from social relationships.